-· Screening carbon footprint
+Screening carbon footprint

 The Fund/Sub-Fund applied screening regarding the carbon footprint of investee companies.
-In line with the ambition of the Fund/Sub-Fund the carbon footprint of the Fund/Sub-Fund was lower compared to the Benchmark.
+In line with the ambition of the Fund/Sub-Fund the carbon footprint score of the Fund/Sub-Fund was lower than the carbon footprint score of the Benchmark.